Welcome to the Science Department

 What's the purpose of teaching your subject?

-Science enables students to develop a sense of curiosity and excitement and inspires them to gain an understanding of the world around them.
-Various skills such as teamwork, analysis and problem solving which are beneficial in many careers are developed.
-Our Science curriculum is appropriate for all learners and promotes independence and equality for all.
-All students access the same key content, differentiated for their needs.
-All have the opportunity to gain two Science GCSEs and continue their study of Science to A level or BTEC.
+Science at Archbishop Beck enables students to develop a sense of curiosity and excitement and inspires them to gain an understanding of the world around them.
+Through our ambitious curriculum, all students access the same key content, differentiated for their needs, building their knowledge through each year and as they move up through each key stage.
+All students have the opportunity to gain two Science GCSEs and continue their study of Science post 16.

 How do you know that you have a 'good' curriculum?